jakeva/jakeva.github.io/CV.md

                     	<li>Made numerous improvements to the main product GUI and design, as well as to the core graphics and simulation engine-- improving efficiency and performance, as well as deploying a comprehensive TDD / unit testing framework</li></ul>
                     	<h3>University of Utah, Computer Science Department -- January 2009 - December 2011</h3>
                     	<ul>
                     	<li>Software Development Center at SCI (Scientific Computing Institute at the University of Utah) developing a web portal for a client.
-HTML, CSS, JavaScript, JQuery and JQuery-UI</li>
+HTML, CSS, JavaScript, jQuery and jQuery-UI</li>
                     	</ul>
                         </ul>